wongshiyuen/supermarket_data_analysis/README.md

 Data analysis on Supermarket Sales Dataset via SQL and hypothesis testing.

 ## Executive Summary
-Branch C leads in sales, with Health & Beauty, Home & Lifestyle, and Electronic Accessories as its top product lines.
+Branch C leads in sales, with 'Health and beauty', 'Home and lifestyle', and 'Electronic accessories' as its top product lines.
 Membership program impact is negligible, and branch differences are statistically insignificant.

 ## Problem Statement
 The Supermarket Sales Dataset is a dataset containing 100 observations with data on customer gender, invoice ID, supermarket branch at which a sale occurred, city (supermarket location), product line, unit price, (sale) quantity, and tax.
 This work aims to achieve the following objectives: